Websoft9Archive/azure-platform/docs/business-buy.md

 ## About

-Subscription means buying, when you have completed [image deployment on Azure](/stack-deployment.md) that means you have a  subscrition for this image.
+Subscription means buying, when you have completed [image deployment on Azure](/stack-deployment.md) that means you have a  subscription for this image.

 In the Azure, the image is charged by Usage Quantity the same with VM Usage Quantity:

-- One the image is used on VM, the image Usage Quantity= VM Usage Quantity
+- Once the image is used on VM, the image Usage Quantity= VM Usage Quantity
 - Need to cancel the image subscription, you need to delete the corresponding VM
 - The VM stops running and the image stops charging